SEND and Inclusion

 “A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.

-• Has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools” (Children and Families Act, 2014).
+• Has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools”.

-As a Local Authority maintained school, all school places are allocated in accordance with the Leeds Admission Policy.
-The Governing Board has decided that children with Special Educational Needs and/or a disability will be admitted to the school in line with this agreed admissions policy, which can be accessed via the admissions page of our school website.
-The Governing Board reviews this policy annually and considers any amendments in light of Local Authority admission reviews.
+Talbot Primary is a Moorlands Learning Trust school and as such, the Academy Trust is the Admission Authority.
+We choose to follow the criteria set out by Leeds City Council therefore all school places are allocated in accordance with the Leeds Admission Policy.
+Moorlands Learning Trust and the Local Governing Board have decided that children with special educational needs and/or disabilities will be admitted to the school in line with the school’s agreed admissions policy, which can be accessed via the Admissions page of our school website.
+Moorlands Learning Trust and the Local Governing Board review this policy annually and consider any amendments in light of Leeds Council admission reviews.

 The Leeds Local Offer